ChinenyeNmoh/dynamicShop/README.md

    ```sh
    npm run build
    ```
-To learn more about deploymeny, [see this](https://vitejs.dev/guide/static-deploy.html)
+To learn more about deployment, [see this](https://vitejs.dev/guide/static-deploy.html)

 ### Contributing
 We welcome contributions from the community.
 If you have suggestions to make this project better, please create a pull request or open an issue with the "enhancement" tag.
 Don't forget to star the project if you find it useful!